Orava2/hodlminer-binary/README.md

 # hodlminer binaries
-hodlminer binaries for Windows x64
+hodlminer binaries for Windows x64.
+Non AES-NI version is compiled by NiceHash.
+AVX version is equivalento to Madzebra2016 miner.

 ## hodlminer-avx2.exe
 requires AES-NI and AVX2 support